seb-slowiko/Future-Avalanche-Board/README.md

 # Libero Projects
-The Libero_Projects folder contains sample Mi-V Libero designs.
+The Libero_Projects folder contains sample Mi-V Libero designs for Libero v12.6.
+Libero projects for older Libero releases can be downloaded from their *tags* in this repository

 ## Design Features
 The Libero designs include the following features: